sassoftware/sasoptpy/_sources/guide/sessions.rst.txt

 Sessions
 ========

+.. _cas-sessions:

 CAS Sessions
 ~~~~~~~~~~~~

-A :class:`swat.cas.connection.CAS` session is needed to solve optimization
+A :class:`swat.cas.connection.CAS` session is needed in order to use sasoptpy and SAS Optimization solvers
-problems with *sasoptpy* by using SAS Viya optimization solvers.
+to solve optimization problems.
-See the SAS documentation to learn more about CAS sessions and SAS Viya.
+You can find more details about CAS sessions in `SWAT Documentation <https://sassoftware.github.io/python-swat/>`_.

 You can create a sample CAS Session as follows: